 I loved playing board games.
 While I didn’t appreciate everything about our off-the-grid vacations, I adored having my parents’ undivided attention and devotion to playing games as a family.

 At home, my parents were so busy with work and the typical demands of life, we rarely sat down as a family to play games.
-But we went to our wilderness cabin several times a year and sometimes we’d stay there for two weeks at a time.
+But we went to our wilderness cabin several times a year and sometimes we’d stay there for two or three weeks at a time.

 So we played lots of games.

 We logged the most hours playing Monopoly of course.
 I rarely won — Janice seemed to do far better than I did at stocking up on hotels and properties — but I loved that game so much!

 I fondly remember playing Clue, Risk, The Game of Life, Connect 4, Operation and more.
 We also played Scrabble and Yahtzee… especially with my Nana, whom we would stop by and visit on our drive to the cabin.
 She was an expert at both Scrabble and Yahtzee.
 One of my favorite games — not a board game, but I must include it — was Uno.